ssuf1998dev/goreleaser-npm-publisher-action/README.md

       GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

   - name: Login to the NPM
-    # Log into the registry however you like.
+    # Log into the registry using your preferred method.
     run: npm login ...

   - name: Build and publish NPM packages